Recombinant Mouse Anthrax toxin receptor 1 (Antxr1), partial

 Description

-Recombinant Mouse Anthrax toxin receptor 1 (Antxr1) gets expressed in a mammalian cell system, which should help with proper folding and post-translational modifications.
+Recombinant Mouse Anthrax toxin receptor 1 (Antxr1) is expressed in a mammalian cell system, which should help with proper folding and post-translational modifications.
 This partial protein covers amino acids 31-319 and comes with an N-terminal 6xHis-Myc tag for easier purification and detection.
 The product shows purity levels above 90% when tested by SDS-PAGE.
 This makes it a dependable option for research that needs high-quality protein samples.

 Anthrax toxin receptor 1 (Antxr1) plays a key role in cellular processes as a receptor for anthrax toxin.
 It helps mediate toxin entry into cells.
 The receptor is also part of the larger cell surface receptor signaling network.
 Because of these functions, Antxr1 has become an important research target for understanding how receptors and ligands interact, and how cells respond in different experimental settings.